liuyuxiang512/RePA/README.md

 ---

-This repository contains source code and data for [*Writing Like the Best*: Exemplar-Based Expository Text Generation](https://google.com).
+This repository contains source code and data for our ACL 2025 Paper [*Writing Like the Best*: Exemplar-Based Expository Text Generation](https://arxiv.org/abs/2505.18859).

 ## How to Run